season

 What It Is For

-The Fathers are clear and consistent about the purpose of Lenten asceticism: not to punish the body, not to earn grace, not to perform piety for others' benefit, but to create conditions in which the heart can soften.
+The Fathers are clear and consistent: Lenten asceticism is not to punish the body, not to earn grace, not to perform piety.
+It is to create conditions in which the heart can soften.

 This awareness is not pleasant.
 It is, however, honest.
 And honesty before God is the soil in which genuine prayer grows.